tenstorrent/tt-mlir/docs/src/overview.md

     -   They help to demonstrate the transformation of information and it's representation as it's processed across this module.

-### **MLIR Workflow**
+### MLIR Workflow

-The overall MLIR workflow doesn't involve writing .mlir files, not even directly modifying them.
+The overall MLIR workflow doesn't involve writing .mlir files, not necessarily even modifying them.
 The Intermediate Representations are truly just representations, we can parse them to demonstrate what the graph looks like at that current stage of optimization, or run a **pass** through them to optimize certain functions.
 The overall framework is designed